 The temperature measurement unit in the sensor is based on CMOS technology.
 It is an industry-leading, fully integrated solution with excellent long-term stability.
 This is achieved by integrating the sensing element, readout electronics, and calibration on a single integrated circuit with a digital interface.

-Transfer standards (for further detail see here) are used in the calibration of individual sensors during manufacturing.
+Transfer standards are used in the calibration of individual sensors during manufacturing.
 The transfer standards are subject to scheduled calibration procedures.
 The calibration of the reference itself used for the calibration of the transfer standards is performed by an ISO/IEC 17025 accredited laboratory which is a full member of the International Laboratory Accreditation Cooperation (www.ilac.org).
-The qualification procedures used to establish the accuracy and long-term stability is performed based on the JEDEC JESD47 qualification test method.
+The qualification procedures used to establish accuracy and long-term stability are performed based on the JEDEC JESD47 qualification test method.

-The cloud-connected regular measurements from the Disruptive Technologies’ sensors make it easy to automatically detect if a sensor stops reporting.
-This will, together with the excellent long-term stability of the sensors, render most regular calibration unnecessary.
+The cloud-connected regular measurements from the Disruptive Technologies’ sensors make it easy to detect if a sensor stops reporting automatically.
+This will, together with the excellent long-term stability of the sensors, render most regular calibrations unnecessary.

 It is possible to perform regular inspections in cases where even better reliability is required to verify the accuracy of the sensors.
-This could be done by comparing measurements over a period with a 3rd party temperature sensor.
-It could also be done by temporarily placing a secondary, newly factory calibrated, Disruptive Technologies temperature sensor next to the first one for a period of time and inspect the difference in temperature.
+Inspections could be done by comparing measurements over a period with a 3rd party temperature sensor or temporarily placing a secondary, newly factory-calibrated, Disruptive Technologies temperature sensor next to the first one for some time and inspecting the temperature difference.
 If this difference is outside the acceptable range, then the first sensor should be replaced.

 - Check the setup visually and ensure correct sensor placement